Bolshaya Pokrovskaya Street: Buskers

-Every day a lot of street musicians play here.
+Every day street musician plays here.
 They play in different musical styles and repertoires.
-Some days musicians give especially large-scale street concerts with the use of professional equipment, gathering around a large number of people.
-Such events are often agreed in advance with the city administration.

 The attitude of the city police towards street musicians is loyal.
 Unlike the Moscow Arbat, musicians here are not banished from the street and are not fined.
 If they do not violate public order.

 Street artists

-Near the philological faculty of the UNN there are various artists and artisans.
-There's also organized an impromptu exhibition-fair of their works.
-The artists can be ordered portraits, caricatures and still lifes, and artisans can be ordered a variety of wicker products, pottery and more.
+Near the philological faculty of the UNN, there are various artists and artisans.
+There's also organized an impromptu exhibition fair of their works.
+The artists can order portraits, caricatures, and still lifes, and artisans can order a variety of wicker products, pottery, and more.

 Sculptures

 From Minin and Pozharsky Square towards Gorky Square: